 Community Advisory Board Members

-The CAB meets at least once a month.
+The CAB meets at least once a quarter.
 The IGE Executive Director serves as Chair.
 Current CAB members include:

 Divya McMillin, PhD

 Divya McMillin (PhD 1998, Indiana University Bloomington) is Executive Director of the Institute for Global Engagement (IGE) and the Global Honors Program at the University of Washington Tacoma (UWT).
 She is Professor of Global Media Studies in the UWT School of Interdisciplinary Arts and Sciences, Affiliate Faculty of the Center for Global Studies, and Associate Faculty of the South Asia Center in the UW Seattle Henry M. Jackson School of International Studies.
 She serves on the Board of Directors for the Tacoma City Chamber of Commerce and on Mayor Marilyn Strickland’s International Relations Commission.